NeoRedcraft/App_dev_lab-project/README.md

-# 📘 App Dev Lab Project — Repository Overview
+# 📘 Library Monitoring Acquisitions System

 A **React + Vite** web application for librarians to monitor and manage new book acquisition records, backed by **Supabase** for authentication and data storage.